Updated July 3, 2022

-I've not recommended most owners get involved with doing their own bearing/piston fitting because of the KSAs (Knowledge, Skill & Abilities) and tools necessary to do it correctly.
-I still don't know whether it's a good idea for most of us (yes, I'm including myself in this category), but our current 6.5TD project may change that opinion.
-However, because the current 6.5L Turbo project requires me to fit both bearings and pistons, this may provide an excellent opportunity to dig deeper into the subject, and it'll allow learning something new that The Diesel Page has not covered before.
-Whether you do the work yourself or you're an involved sort of person who wants to check the work of your local machine shop, the information presented in this series will help you sleep better.
+I've not recommended that owners get involved with doing their own bearing/piston fitting because of the KSAs (Knowledge, Skill & Abilities) and the rather expensive tools necessary to do it correctly.
+I've always trusted a local engine builder, but our current 6.5TD project may help to provide an incentive to exceed my comfort zone.
+However, because the current 6.5L Turbo project requires me to fit both bearings and pistons, this may provide an excellent opportunity to dig deeper into the subject, and it'll allow me an opportunity to learn something new that The Diesel Page has not covered before.
+Whether you do the work yourself or you want to verify the work that your local machine shop is providing, the information presented in this series could help you sleep better.

 We owned a 1994 6.5TD Chevy Blazer more than 10 years ago.
 This was a fun and reliable vehicle, but we let it go too soon.
 Though it's gone through a couple of owners since, that very same Blazer has found its way home...
 The engine is currently in pieces, but that's a good thing.
 This will provide an opportunity to build an electronically fuel-injected 6.5L in a direction we haven't explored before.
 This will also provide you with an opportunity to participate in designing the Project - engine build direction, end goals, and so on...
 Should be fun, and it'll provide answers to questions that haven't been covered before.